TaKeTube/Torrey-GPU/README.md

 # Torrey-GPU

 A GPU version of CSE 168 Path Tracer Torrey.
+Except the scene parser and the Vector classes, this renderer is implemented from scratch.

 ![room](/final_scene/room.png?raw=true)

+Original design scene.
+Using assets from https://polyhaven.com/.

 **Tested Environment:**